-A severe anxiety attack is as serious as a heart attack!
-And hyperventilation isn’t something to joke with!
+A severe anxiety attack is as serious as a heart attack and finding natural ways to deal with anxiety is key to prolonged health!
+Likewise, hyperventilation isn’t something to joke with!

 Anxiety is a major issue facing the world today.
 In fact, it is said to be the most common type of mental illness.
 The spike in the usage of antidepressants and sedatives worldwide is not something to be celebrated.
 Thus as we always advocate for holistic alternatives in coping with health challenges, anxiety disorder isn’t left out.